 Households seek insurance against their idiosyncratic risk.
-For motivation, we envision a competitive sector of intermediaries who are willing to provide insurance at actuarially fair rates.
-These intermediaries will invest the insurance payments in agent-specific accounts in units of capital k, earning the market interest rate r.
-They will then make payments from this capital account in the insurance case, i.e., if the current state x of the agent state changes to a new state x' and consumption exceeds income.
+We envision a competitive sector of intermediaries who provide insurance at actuarially fair rates.
+These intermediaries invest the insurance payments in agent-specific accounts in units of capital k, earning the market interest rate r.
+They will then make payments from this capital account in the insurance case, i.e., if the current state x of the agent state changes to a new state x'.
 This may require changing the account amount from k to k(x').
-We, therefore, need to keep track of the capital account and its relation to consumption and income.
-It is given by the budget constraint
+The household budget budget constraint reads as